ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 ![OnPushPullRequestYML image](/images/OnPushPullRequestYML.png)

 ![OnPushToMainYML image](/images/OnPushToMainYML.png)
 When pushing to main, the procedure is a bit different.
-It does all the steps from the push UML diagram, but it also logins to Azure, and deploys Chirp to the Azure web service.
+It does all the steps from the push UML diagram, but it also logins to Azure by using the Azure secrets and deploys Chirp to the Azure web service.

 ![OnReleaseYML image](/images/OnReleaseYML.png)
+When making a release to github, it firstly runs `dotnet restore`, then it runs `dotnet build --no--restore`.
+It then installs playwright, and tests the program using `dotnet test`.
+It then makes zip files of the program, and makes a zip file for each operating system.
+It then releases it to github.

 ## Team work